 He was about to walk to work, so it was really nice to meet another family member.
 We found out later that he was a lawyer; paid by the government, about $25 a week.
 Wow!

 We really needed to talk to Araceli about the co$t of transportation, regarding Walfrido's wait time charge, and to see if he could just drop us off and pick us up.
-We were afraid we were going to run out of money, its not like you can go the an ATM-you can't.
+We were afraid we were going to run out of money.

 Jonathan had a friend who ran out of money in Cuba a few years back and he had to sell his computer to have money for the rest of the trip.
 We didn't have a computer with us and my Android was not going anywhere!

 Third mistake.
 We Didn't Bring Enough Cash.
 Maybe a couple hundred more than you think you will spend, just in case you see something else you want to do.